 But Mindful is no slacker himself, as the money-leader this season he’s proved he’s worth his salt.

 “I got in his way tonight,” Farmer admitted.
 “He was trying to win, and I didn’t let him, but Liza’s horse went beautifully.”

 Mitchell might be ranked as a Tier II rider (the top 30 lifetime money earners are considered Tier I), but he’s making his way steadily up the rankings.
 He and Cassanto, owned by Emily Perez, brought their own A-game tonight.

 And it’s not the first time they’ve stepped up in a night class.
-The pair took second in the $100,000 Peter Wetherill WCHR Hunter Spectacular this March.
+The pair took third in the $100,000 Peter Wetherill WCHR Hunter Spectacular this March.

 “I’m honored to be in the company of these riders, and I knew that to try to get ahead of them I had to do something special tonight, and I feel like I had the best possible round that I could have,” he said.
 “I’m absolutely thrilled to be third in this class.
 It’s like a dream of mine to be in this class let alone in the top three.”